Creating an urban pulse in the city-centre of Leuven

 Something for everyone

 The project consists of 80 studios with mezzanines and concept furnishings so that space is utilised optimally.
 In addition, there are 62 apartments of various sizes, each one with its terrace.
-On top of the existing structure, two extra levels containing 17 penthouses with phenomenal views of the city of Leuven, will also be erected.
+On top of the existing structure there are two extra levels containing 17 penthouses with phenomenal views of the city of Leuven.
 On the ground floor, there are 6 commercial spaces.
 Despite this modernization, the authentic elements of the old industrial building were preserved as much as possible during the renovation of Hungaria.

 The reconversion of an existing building is the pinnacle of sustainability.
 To LIFE, sustainability is about much more than insulation and reducing the energy consumption of a building.
 Sustainability is a comprehensive approach that must be addressed at the societal level.
 To the greatest extent possible, every square metre that has already been built must be preserved and made more sustainable.
 Therefore, from a sustainability standpoint, the unreasoned demolition of existing patrimony is unacceptable.

-Sustainability is about life-cycle cost and calling a halt to the consumer society that today, unfortunately enough, has been woven into the fabric of our modern way of life.
+Sustainability is about life-cycle cost and calling a halt to the consumer society.
 The preservation of buildings like these is therefore a strong impetus to reflect on the true meaning of the word ‘sustainability’ – safeguarding the world and society of tomorrow.

 Hungaria is in many ways a model project of what LIFE stands for as a developer.
 Steering clear of sacred cows, taking an out-of-the-box approach and prizing creativity, LIFE has succeeded in achieving a quality of life that is unique nowadays – identity, character, soul, the spirit of a rich history combined with high-quality and contemporary, new-construction architecture.
 The preservation of the building’s authentic identity, on the one hand, and compliance with all current sustainability requirements, on the other, was an immense challenge that resulted in indisputable added value for the cityscape of Leuven for the next 100 years.